storageos/storageos.github.io/_docs/manage/volumes/index.md

 Removing a namespace will remove all volumes and rules that belong to that namespace.
-An API call or CLI command to remove a namespace will fail if there are mounted volumes (to prevent data loss).
+An API call or CLI command to remove a namespace will fail if there are mounted volumes to prevent data loss.

 To remove a namespace: